-For my 3rd trip in five months to Bright Angel Campground, I was determined to find a good day hike that is somewhat off the beaten path.
-Don't get me wrong, I love Ribbon Falls, but having already been there twice this year with another visit planned next month, I decided something off the beaten path would be best for this trip.
+For my 3rd trip in five months to Bright Angel Campground, I was determined to find a good day hike somewhat off the beaten path.
+Don't get me wrong.
+I love Ribbon Falls but have already been there twice this year with another visit planned next month.
+I decided something off the beaten path would be best for this trip.
 The solution was...
 Phantom Canyon.

 The ranger almost talked me out of doing it.
-In the middle of February it goes without saying that the water would be cold.
+In the middle of February, the water would be cold.
 I hesitate to get in Bright Angel Creek in July when it is 115 degrees at the bottom!
-He said that the first pool, which is not very far in, could be up to our necks, and warned that the canyon does not get very much sun.
+He said that the first pool, which is not very far in, could be up to our necks and warned that the canyon does not get very much sun.
 The highs while we were down there were in the high 50s (extremely cold for a Phoenician).

 Luckily, my cousin knows me well and reminded me that I would regret it if I didn't do it.
-So, yes, we crossed Bright Angel Creek, and walked up Phantom Creek with an air temperature of about 53 degrees when we started out.
+So, yes, we crossed Bright Angel Creek and walked up Phantom Creek with an air temperature of about 53 degrees when we started.
 Once we were numb, it wasn't so bad.
-We actually opted to spend more time in the water rather than skirt around the creek and deal with the prickly desert plants.
+We opted to spend more time in the water than skirt around the creek and deal with the prickly desert plants.

-After these falls, the canyon was uneventful, but very peaceful with Grand Canyon beauty.
+After these falls, the canyon was uneventful but very peaceful with Grand Canyon's beauty.
 It was certainly pleasant, and there were one or two small waterfalls, but I was expecting a little more.
 Of course, I'm just happy being in the canyon, so I won't complain.
 Neither of us brought our GPS, so I'm not sure how far in we went.

-Shortly after we turned back we encountered another group of hikers who were familiar with the canyon.
-They said that right past the deep pool the canyon opened up and they consider this to be the end.
-Neither my cousin nor I brought our GPS, and I forgot to ask, but my guess is that we traveled about 1.5 to 2 miles into the canyon.
+Shortly after we turned back, we encountered another group of hikers who were familiar with the canyon.
+They said that the canyon opened up right past the deep pool, and they consider this to be the end.
+Neither my cousin nor I brought our GPS, and I forgot to ask, but I guess we traveled about 1.5 to 2 miles into the canyon.
 It took us 2.5 hours from Bright Angel Campground (including picture time) and 1.5 hours back.

-Once the canyon opens up, there is supposedly a nice alcove for camping, and a few other treks you can take.
+Once the canyon opens up, there is supposedly a nice nook for camping and a few other treks you can take.
 Phantom Canyon does connect to Haunted Canyon.
-It is also possible to access this portion of Phantom Canyon via the Utah Flats, accessed by scrambling up the wall on the North side of Bright Angel Campground.
+It is also possible to access this portion of Phantom Canyon via the Utah Flats, accessed by scrambling up the wall on the northside of Bright Angel Campground.

-Overall, I really enjoyed this hike.
-This is a great Ribbon Falls alternative in the warmer months, when a 13-mile round trip in 115-degree heat is less than appealing.
-However, this canyon is very prone to flash flooding and can be very dangerous in rain.
+Overall, I enjoyed this hike.
+This is an excellent Ribbon Falls alternative in the warmer months, when a 13-mile round trip in 115-degree heat is less than appealing.
+However, this canyon is very prone to flash flooding and can be very dangerous in the rain.
 If you are looking for a short and casual trip, just go to the first set of falls... which I consider to be the most spectacular part of the hike anyway.
 The hike will be more enjoyable if you do it with somebody who does enjoy a little bit of scrambling.
-Beginning hikers may not enjoy it much. - Feb 24 2006 Brittany
+Beginning hikers may not enjoy it much.